SASA: a SimulAtor of Self-stabilizing Algorithms

 git clone https://gricad-gitlab.univ-grenoble-alpes.fr/verimag/synchrone/sasa.git

-install the ocaml package manager opam. opam
+need to install the Ocaml package manager =opam=. opam works out

 sudo apt install emacs opam install -y merlin tuareg opam user-setup install -y

-In order to be able to use luciole
+In order to be able to use luciole (a small GUI useful to

 interactively play the role of the daemon using gtk buttons) you can